 Vue is a great choice for larger households – other than that, it’s a bit more costly than the other options discussed here.

 So there you have it – the best ways to watch ESPN without cable TV!
-Now, you can watch sports without cable, like NFL, MLB, NBA, college football, and a whole lot more on the most popular cable channel of all.
+Now, you can watch sports without cable, like NFL (including one NFL playoffs game), MLB, NBA, college football, and a whole lot more on the most popular cable channel of all.

 Each of these options will provide the ESPN live stream – so the differences lie in the other channels they include, and the features they offer.
 We recommend checking out the channel lineups to choose the best one for you.